 Defining Business Acumen

 Business Acumen is a deep and applicable understanding of the system of how a business achieves its goals and objectives.
 It includes a thorough understanding of the levers that create and position a value proposition to customers and it drives profitability, cash flow, and shareholder value.
 Specifically, the definition is an understanding and awareness of how to think about and successfully make the right business decisions.
 The term business acumen should be broken down into two primary areas:

 Industry knowledge skills include:

-- Understanding and impacting the Profit & Loss statement, the Balance Sheet, and Cash Flow Statement,
+- Understanding and impacting the Profit & Loss Statement, the Balance Sheet, and the Cash Flow Statement,

 - Comprehending the industry ecosystem and local market (customers),

 - Using sound business judgment, having a general manager mindset (assessing a market and setting direction)